Mauris sit amet

 She has partcipated in a couple of class 1 and 2 trials, but in fact has been ready for open trials for quite a while.

 But because of Danish rules - lack of trials and me having 3 other open runners, it was up to now before she entered an open team-qualification trial - and that with and nice 2nd. place at the end of the day.
+Second entry on the open scene was the 2017 Danish Club Championship ending 3rd.
+She had a drop in the 2nd.

 The video below is from her very early days.